Mission Driven Teams

 6. The Art of Storytelling

-Develop your team's ability to tell compelling stories that clarify ideas, translate concepts across different audiences, connect emotionally, and build a sense of purpose and pride.
-The goal is to help every team member become an effective storyteller who can explain their work in ways that resonate with technical peers, business stakeholders, end users, and even family members at a dinner table.
-This skill helps teams bridge communication gaps, build empathy, and maintain connection to the real-world impact of their work.
+Develop the team's ability to tell clear, compelling stories: clarify ideas, translate concepts for different audiences, connect emotionally, build purpose and pride.
+Every team member should be able to explain their work in ways that resonate with peers, stakeholders, users, and even family.
+That skill bridges communication gaps, builds empathy, and keeps connection to real-world impact.

 Before: Technical Jargon and Disconnection